MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 For full API compatibility, this Prerelease version of the WebView2 SDK requires the WebView2 Runtime that ships with Microsoft Edge version 125.0.2525.0 or higher.

 <!-- ------------------------------ -->
 #### Breaking changes

-The minimum .NET Framework version requirement for .NET WebView2, including WPF and WinForms controls, has been updated from 4.5 to 4.6.2.
+The minimum .NET Framework version requirement for .NET WebView2, including WPF and WinForms controls, has been updated from .NET Framework 4.5 to .NET Framework 4.6.2.

 <!-- ------------------------------ -->
 #### Experimental APIs